paulgreg/thermomix-recipes/README.md

 - You can switch between cookbooks, which are stored on separated files on the server.
 - Application should work on offline mode, in a read only mode (using a ServiceWorker).

 ### Demo

 Here’s a demo version of the application : http://thermomix.recipes.free.fr

 ## Self-hosting variants

+The latest and more maintained version of the app is on [branch yjs](https://github.com/paulgreg/thermomix-recipes/tree/yjs).
+It is based on React and [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) / [YJS](https://docs.yjs.dev/) for data storage.

+It is designed to be used with [paulgreg/y-websocket-service](https://github.com/paulgreg/y-websocket-service) for client synchronisation.

-There is a [branch](https://github.com/paulgreg/thermomix-recipes/tree/json-store) storing data on server (using [json-store](https://github.com/paulgreg/json-store), a simple way to store json).
+There is also another React version [branch](https://github.com/paulgreg/thermomix-recipes/tree/json-store) storing data on server (using [json-store](https://github.com/paulgreg/json-store), a simple way to store json).

+## Main legacy branch

 ### Prerequisites